 How to Kill Mites on Citrus Trees

 Citrus mite control starts with healthy trees.
-Strong trees can withstand small infestations of mites with little ill effect.
-The mites are so small that you often cannot see them until damage is severe.
-For this reason, it is wise to use a magnifying glass on you trees to see if you have the pests.
+Strong trees can withstand small infestations of mites with little ill effects.
+The mites are so small that you often cannot see them until the damage is severe.
+For this reason, it is wise to use a magnifying glass on your trees to see if you have pests.

 If the infestation is bad, use a miticide spray and cover all parts of the tree.
 Where infestations are minor, it is often not worth it to spray.
 Mites can appear at any time during the season and some varieties can breed every 20 days, which increases populations quickly.
 The worst damage is in early spring when small fruits begin to form.
 Chemical citrus mite control is not the only way to handle the pests and is really only necessary in orchard situations.

 Natural Cure for Citrus Mites

 Since the fruit of your citrus is ingested, it is best to use chemical-free methods of citrus mite control.
 The best method of providing a natural cure for citrus mites is to promote a healthy habitat for wildlife since several species of birds will dine on the pests.

 Ladybird beetles are useful garden insects for many forms of pest control and especially useful in minimizing mite populations.
 There are other types of mites, which kill citrus mites.
 In order to increase these varieties of mites, as well as other beneficial insects, avoid using a broad-spectrum insecticide in your yard.